 - The Jak and Daxter series has sidekick Daxter say something snarky in the first and third games (though these are rare in the latter's case).

-- Kind of a subversion of this, the first time you die in Conker's Bad Fur Day, Death appears and taunts Conker various times, before explaining how the life system works in the game.
-After that, this Cutscene is never seen again (Unless you restart).
+- Played with in Conker's Bad Fur Day: the first time you die in, Death appears and taunts Conker, before explaining how the life system works in the game.
+After that, this cutscene is never seen again, unless you restart.

 - The Game Over in the original Strider arcade has a sound clip of Grandmaster Meio laughing.